 Our goal is to represent everything that’s great about getting on the water, from the technical aspects of rec and touring to the pure rush of whitewater.
-We stand behind all of our kayaks with the assurance of the highest levels of quality, from boat design, all the way through the life of your kayak.
+We stand behind all of our kayaks with the assurance of the highest levels of quality, from initial design to end performance.
 Our knowledgeable staff and your local authorized dealer can help you with any issues and help you get back on the water as quickly as possible.
 We also provide a growing number of online resources to help you quickly find what you're looking for.

 This shows in the variety of people that are proud to call Dagger home, and our wide-ranging product line.
 From the mountains to the sea, you’ll see us around, always pushing to master moving water better than the day before.